Henry Bolton (British politician): Early political career

 Bolton stood as the Liberal Democrat candidate at the 2005 general election for the seat of Runnymede and Weybridge in Surrey, but in 2014 joined the UK Independence Party (UKIP), saying that he felt more comfortable in a party that said what it thought.
 In 2015, he stood as a UKIP candidate for Shepway District Council.

-Bolton was the UKIP candidate in the 2016 election for Kent Police and Crime Commissioner, finishing in second place to the Conservative candidate Matthew Scott.
+Bolton was the UKIP candidate in the 2016 election for Kent Police and Crime Commissioner, while working for the European Commission, finishing in second place to the Conservative candidate Matthew Scott.

 In 2017, Bolton was vice chairman of the Remembrance Line Association heritage group and a founding member of the Folkestone Heritage, Arts and Tourism Forum.

 Leader of UKIP

 In July 2017, Bolton declared that he was standing in UKIP's forthcoming leadership election.
-He began as a relative unknown in a field of eleven candidates; however, his standing improved as other candidates withdrew, and he received the endorsements of four of the party's MEPs: James Carver, Jill Seymour, Mike Hookem and Ray Finch.
+He began as a relative unknown in a field of eleven candidates; however, his standing improved as other candidates withdrew, and he received the endorsements of four of the party's MEPs who presumably knew Bolton from his time working in Brussels for the EU: James Carver, Jill Seymour, Mike Hookem and Ray Finch.
 The former UKIP leader Nigel Farage had acted as his political referee to stand for the leadership.

 In August 2017, Bolton challenged the decision to allow Anne Marie Waters to stand as party leader.
 He said her candidacy was in violation of the party's rules of procedure as she was not considered to be 'in good standing' due to previous exclusions for elections.
 He withdrew the challenge when faced with the possibility that it could lead to counter-suits against the party.
 Subsequently, he was quoted by the press as saying that UKIP was in danger of becoming the "UK Nazi party" if the wrong candidate were elected as leader.

 Later in his leadership campaign, Bolton spoke of Britain's separation from the EU, saying that UKIP has "a moral responsibility to make sure Brexit is a success for everybody".

 Following his victory, on 28 September, Bolton said "Brexit is our core task", while separately declaring Islam a "concern", although he believed an anti-Islam agenda would offer UKIP little gain.
 In recognition of his new role, in October 2017 he was placed at Number 86 in 'The Top 100 Most Influential People on the Right' by commentator Iain Dale.